 For additional questions, please contact the implementing organizations directly.

-USAID has awarded cooperative agreements to eight organizations for implementation of the core Farmer-to-Farmer programs for fiscal years 2019-2022.
+USAID has awarded cooperative agreements to eight organizations for implementation of the core Farmer-to-Farmer programs for fiscal years 2019-2023.
 The program will extend services to 36 core countries, providing over 3,000 volunteer technical assistance assignments averaging three weeks each.
-An additional Agriculture Volunteer Opportunity Project will fund volunteer activities with new implementing organizations and knowledge management for the wider F2F community.
+An additional Agriculture Volunteer Opportunity Project will fund volunteer activities with new implementing organizations, through its Small Grants Program, and provide knowledge management for the F2F Community of Practice.
 The eight implementing organizations will work closely with overseas USAID Missions and local partner organizations, supporting a variety of development programs aimed at reducing poverty and stimulating sustainable economic growth.
-The core program agreements allow USAID country programs to allocate additional funding for agricultural development projects that utilize Farmer-to-Farmer volunteers.
+The core program agreements allow USAID Missions to allocate additional funds to implement agricultural development projects utilizing Farmer-to-Farmer volunteers.

 Farmer-to-Farmer emphasizes achieving economic impact and measurable results by concentrating volunteer assignments in specific geographic areas, commodity programs, and service sectors.
 Programs go beyond simply placing individual volunteers with hosts and instead focus on developing specific market chains for which overall impact can be evaluated.
 Programs transfer technology and management expertise to small farmers and link them with markets.
 Volunteers also help hosts make use of their comparative advantages in production, processing, and marketing.
 Volunteers typically work with medium and small agro-enterprises, cooperatives, individual producers, agricultural extension and research agencies, and financial institutions.

 Major areas of program focus are: horticulture, dairy and livestock, staple food crops, producer organization development, financial services, marketing and processing, agricultural education and training, and natural resources management.